Plans

 1. Check the execution logs in the Runs tab

-3. Contact support with specific error messages and test plan details
+3. Contact support with run IDs and plan details